Spirent/py-stcrestclient/README.md

 A file is provided using the "--file" command line option.
 A command file contains commands that are executed in order, and each command is on a separate line.
 Comment lines, which are lines starting with "#", and blank lines are ignored.

 A command string is provided using the "-c" command line option.
-A number of command can be specified, each separated by a ";" semicolon.
+A number of commands can be specified, each separated by a ";" semicolon.
 For example:

    `python -m stcrestclient.tccsh server -c 'new jdoe test1; stc_create project; stc_create port project1'`